iamhasibulhasan/iamhasibulhasan/README.md

 ## Hi there 👋
->Software Engineer with over 2.5 years of experience in building and implementing scalable software solutions.
+>Software Engineer with 3+ years of experience in building and implementing scalable software solutions.
 Specialized in .NetCore with Entity Framework Core, I excel in solving complex problems and have a strong commitment